 The UK has the highest number of finalists for the 2018 awards – eight – which were previously organised by the Higher Education Academy, Advance HE’s predecessor.

 They include the universities of Birmingham, Derby, and Hertfordshire, Edge Hill and Falmouth – and the Open University.
-The UK's list of nominees is completed by the Royal Northern College of Music and Trinity Laban Conservatoire of Music & Dance.
+The UK's list of nominees is completed by the Royal Northern College of Music and Trinity Laban Conservatoire of Music and Dance.

 Spain has two nominated universities: the University of Deusto, the country’s oldest private university, with campuses in San Sebastian and Bilbao, and Universidad Pontificia Comillas, a private university with about 11,000 students in Madrid.